These Are The Top Scotch Whisky-Consuming Countries In The World

 Both Russia and Poland did not feature in the top 10 of the list by the value of Scotch whisky consumed.
 The two countries were also not among the top 10 by value in 2020.

-According to a report by The National, the SWA said that the value of the Scotch whisky exported to Russia in 2021 stood at GBP 28 million (RM 136 million).
+According to a report by The National, the SWA said that the value of the Scotch whisky exported to Russia in 2021 stood at GBP 28 million.

 (Main image: Dylan de Jonge/@dylandejonge/Unsplash; Featured image: Joel Wyncott/@toeljimothy/Unsplash)